steenhansen/type-czech/README.md

 'Floats', and 'Integers'.
 So when the Roman square root of 'MCDXLIV' is processed, resulting in 'xxxviii', there are no type errors printed in the console.
 But when 'ypE', or 3025, is entered, an error is generated in the console.log because 'Greek Numerals' are not supported.
-So instead of seeing 'VE', or 55,  as the square root of 3025, the server does not responed to non-supported number types and a non-response fetch type check error is displayed in the console.
+So instead of seeing 'VE', or 55,  as the square root of 3025, the server does not respond to non-supported number types and a non-response fetch type check error is displayed in the console.